Costing is an optional set of features which enables you to one or more of the following:

 C. Raw Punches - Can display Job for each punch.

 D. Totals - This report gives you the most options for calculating Costing numbers.
 You can group totals in any number of ways as follows:

-For example, if you want to group by Job Category, then Job, Job Phase and Cost Code, it would look like this:
+For example, if you want to group by Job, then by Job Phase and Cost Code, it would look like this: